 Materials and supplies are available in the supply room for your use.
-If you cannot find needed items, please check at any time with the office staff.
+If you cannot find needed items, please check with the office staff.
 Students will not be allowed in the supply room at any time.
-Please take only what you need as supplies are limited
+Our budget is extremely tight, so please take only what you need.
+Student supplies, such as requests for pencils, papers, etc. should be referred to the Family Support Specialist or the Counselor.